gregistech/ChatApp/README.md

 ![disconnect-client.gif](https://i.imgur.com/IV3Bw6W.gif)

 ### Server [![build | not-stable](https://img.shields.io/badge/build-not--stable-red.svg)](https://github.com/thegergo02/ChatApp/releases/tag/v0.1-alpha.0)
 To start the server, you have to type "**start**".
-[If you want to try it out just on your computer, type in 127.0.0.1 for IP, if you want to use it on local network, use your local ip address ("**ipconfig**" in cmd to get that), if you want to use it WAN, to the same thing just forward your port in the router to that address.]
+[If you want to try it out just on your computer, type in 127.0.0.1 for IP, if you want to use it on local network, use your local ip address ("**ipconfig**" in cmd to get that), if you want to use it WAN, do the same thing just forward your port in the router to that address.]
 ![start-server.gif](https://i.imgur.com/BysWZNg.gif)

 To stop the server, type "**stop**".